xdhub/httphooks/doc/design.md

         If one or more (whether in the same service or not) post-processing responder(s) are defined, these are executed in an undefined order but in serial (one after another) instead of parallel from each other.
 Only when all of the hooks have been executed is the final response relayed.
         <p>If the status code returned from any of the responding hooks is Continue (100), the content for the final response is replaced by the response content from this.</p>
         <p>If the status code returned from any of the responding hooks is successful (2xx), the original content for the final response is maintained and nothing happens.</p>
-        <p>If the status code returned from any of the responding hooks is neither successful (2xx) nor Continue (100) this is treated as an error, the original content for the final response is replaced with the response from this and the invocation of subsequent hooks is terminated.</p>
+        <p>If the status code returned from any of the responding hooks is neither successful (2xx) nor Continue (100) this is treated as an error, the original content for the final response is replaced with the response.</p>
     </td>
   </tr>
   <tr>